 The mid-Central region includes Palmerston North, Horowhenua, Manawatu, Otaki and Tararua districts.

 Anyone in the mid-Central area who meets the Ministry of Health’s Disability Support Services eligibility criteria which includes those with an intellectual, physical or sensory disabilities that arise before they turn 65 years old, will be eligible to access support under the transformed model.
 Funding from the Ministries of Health and Social Development will be pooled for allocation to those who are eligible.

 Co-design was a key feature of both the Christchurch and Waikato demonstrations, and one that was valued by both the disability sector representatives and government.
 It means that representatives of disabled people, families, providers and government agencies work together to develop a design for the transformed system.
 This will include working through challenging issues to find solutions that will meet the needs of disabled people and their families.
 That proposed design will be put to Ministers and the final decision on what the design will look like will be made by Cabinet.

-- Four members with a disability
+- Five members with a disability

-- One member representing families
+- Two members representing families

 - One Maori member